ClickHouse/ClickHouse/docs/en/operations/settings/settings_users.md

     Example, `^server\d\d-\d\d-\d\.yandex\.ru$`

-    To check access, a [DNS PTR query](https://en.wikipedia.org/wiki/Reverse_DNS_lookup) is performed for the peer address and then regexp is applied.
-Then, for the results of PTR query, another DNS query is performed and all received addresses are compared to the peer address.
+    To check access, a [DNS PTR query](https://en.wikipedia.org/wiki/Reverse_DNS_lookup) is performed for the peer address and then the specified regexp is applied.
+Then, another DNS query is performed for the results of the PTR query and all the received addresses are compared to the peer address.
 We strongly recommend that regexp ends with $.

 All results of DNS requests are cached until the server restarts.